Bigleaf Maple Dieback

 Please contact us if you have any suggestions/corrections for this webpage.

-Symptoms of decline include thinning and entire crown dieback.
+Symptoms of dieback include thinning and entire crown dieback.
 Branches sometimes have clumps of unnaturally small leaves and heavy seed crops.
 Leaves may appear chlorotic (yellow-ish) and with tips and edges that resemble leaf scorch.

-Reports of Decline Concerns
+Reports of Dieback Concerns

 - Betzen J. 2019.
 Bigleaf maple decline in western Washington, University of Washington, February 22, 2019.